lennartcl/shellsync/README.md

 ### sh.handleSignals({timeout = null}): void

 Disable processing of SIGINT/TERM/QUIT signals.
-Optionally accepts a `timeout` in milliseconds
+Optionally accepts a `timeout` in milliseconds, or `null` for no timeout.

 When invoked, any signals pending since the last invocation get processed.